 Plus, Tokyo is known for its rich history of traditional crafts.
 Take a stroll through the Yanaka neighborhood and you’ll find charming shops selling handmade pottery, textiles, and paper products.
 These crafts not only showcase the skill and creativity of Japanese artisans but also provide a unique opportunity to bring a piece of Tokyo’s local culture back home with you.

-- Kawaii Food Tour of Harajuku Tokyo
+- Private Customizable Walking Tour of Tokyo

 Common Questions